xZepyx/HyprZepyx/README.md

 A **minimal yet functional** Hyprland configuration focused on speed, clarity, and aesthetics.
 Designed and maintained by **xZepyx**.

 > **Note:** This setup is tailored for personal use.
 You may need to adjust some paths or scripts for your system.
+Also to use kernel-fault, you need to setup the python-venv by yourself it's a one-time job I'll maybe add a script for that later.
 > For better visuals, make sure you install proper GTK themes and fonts.

 ---